 If a child will attend a home school, the parent or person with custody of the child must file a notarized affidavit of intent form with the County Superintendent of Schools registering that intent within 30 days from the time the child begins to attend a homeschool.
-Download the affidavit of intent to homeschool.
 For filing purposes fill out a separate affidavit for each child.
 Notary services are available in the homeschooling office.

 Homeschool Legal Defense Association (HSLDA) - National homeschool legal defense group that protects homeschool rights and freedoms.